 Phillips, Nellie H., Letter, 1889, (C3232)

-To Maggie Sampson, Rocheport, MO, from Columbia, MO, Dec.
-30, 1889.
-Thanks Miss Sampson for a Christmas gift.
+The collection contains a letter to Maggie Sampson, Rocheport, MO, from Nellie Phillips, Columbia, MO, Dec.
+30, 1889, thanking Miss Sampson for a Christmas gift.

 Priddy, Bob, Collection, (WUNP6086)